Turkey slams "propaganda machine" Twitter over removal of accounts

 ISTANBUL, June 12 (Reuters) - Turkey fiercely criticised Twitter TWTR.N on Friday for suspending more than 7,000 accounts that supported President Tayyip Erdogan, saying the company was smearing the government and trying to redesign Turkish politics.

-Twitter said it was taking down 7,340 accounts from a network which was detected early in 2020 and which it said were being used to amplify political narratives favourable to Erdogan's AK Party.
+Twitter said it was taking down 7,340 accounts from a network detected early in 2020 that it said was being used to amplify political narratives favourable to Erdogan's AK Party.

-"(This) has demonstrated yet again that Twitter is no mere social media company, but a propaganda machine with certain political and ideological inclinations," Turkey Communications Director Fahrettin Altun said in a written statement.
+"(This) has demonstrated yet again that Twitter is no mere social media company, but a propaganda machine with certain political and ideological inclinations," said presidency communications director Fahrettin Altun.

-The allegations that these were "fake" profiles designed to support the president and that they were managed by a central authority were untrue, he said.
+In a written statement, he added that allegations these were "fake" profiles designed to support the president and were managed by a central authority were untrue.

-He said that documents cited to support Twitter's decision were unscientific, biased and politically motivated and that it was scandalous to reference a report by individuals "peddling their ideological views".
+He also said documents cited to support Twitter's decision were unscientific, biased and politically motivated, and that it was scandalous to cite a report by individuals "peddling their ideological views".

-Altun's remarks appear to refer to a report by the Stanford Internet Observatory, with which Twitter shared its information, that said the network posted some 37 million tweets, promoting the AKP and criticising Turkey's main opposition parties.
+Those remarks appeared to refer to a report by the Stanford Internet Observatory, with which Twitter shared its information, that said the network posted some 37 million tweets, promoting the AKP and criticising Turkey's main opposition parties.

 "We would like to remind the company (Twitter) of the eventual fate of a number of organisations which attempted to take similar steps in the past," Altun said.

-Turkey blocked access to online encyclopedia Wikipedia in April 2017 due to entries that accused Turkey of having links to terrorist organizations and it was only restored in January this year after a Turkish Constitutional Court ruling.
+Yaman Akdeniz, cyber rights expert and professor at Istanbul Bilgi University, said the accounts removed by Twitter were only "the tip of the iceberg" of other questionable activity.

-Ankara has also previously blocked access to YouTube and Twitter itself over content shared on their platforms.
+"This looks like a bot network that I think is not very active," he said, suggesting further investigation was needed.
+"But it makes it official that bots are used in Turkey for political purposes."

-On Thursday, Twitter also said it removed more than 170,000 accounts tied to a Beijing-backed influence operation that deceptively spread messages favourable to the Chinese government, including some about the coronavirus.
+On Thursday, Twitter also said it removed more than 170,000 accounts tied to a Beijing-backed influence operation.

 ((daren.butler@tr.com; +90-212-350 7053; Reuters Messaging: daren.butler.thomsonreuters.com@reuters.net))